OrkoHunter/browserstack-101/README.md

 ## Overview

-[BrowserStack](https://www.browserstack.com) provides a solution to run your end-to-end tests of your mobile and web apps on multiple real devices and on various browser environments.
+[BrowserStack](https://www.browserstack.com) is a service to run tests for mobile and web apps in cloud.
+It provides access to several _real_ mobile devices, cross-platform and multiple browser environments.
 Essentially, it declutters the desk of a QA engineer - so that they can focus on writing their tests, and not carry around dozens of devices.

-In this tutorial, we are going to write a few simple automation tests using [Selenium in Node.js](https://www.selenium.dev/selenium/docs/api/javascript/index.html).
-Then with a few additional lines of code, we'll be able to run them on multiple devices in the BrowserStack environment.
-We will use the [BrowserStack demo website](https://bstackdemo.com) to write some test workflows e.g. login, add to cart and check offers.
+In this tutorial, we are going to write a simple automation test using [Selenium in Node.js](https://www.selenium.dev/selenium/docs/api/javascript/index.html).
+Then with some additional lines of code, we'll be able to run it on two mobile devices and three browsers using BrowserStack.
+We will use the [BrowserStack demo website](https://bstackdemo.com) for the purpose of this tutorial to write some test workflows e.g. login, add to cart and check offers.

 ## Pre-requisites